ZeeRooo/MaterialFBook/README.md

 - Minor changes.
 - Fixed FC when user try share an image in Marshmallow +.
 - Notifications improved (In messages it will display the name of the user).
-- Corrected a word in Spanish
+- Corrected a word in Spanish.

+**Version 2.9.0:**
+- Code cleaned.
+- Changes in the WebView.
+- Bugfixes.
+- Fullscreen on videos.
+- Fixed wrong sizes on PhotoViewer (better image quality).
+- Able to download archives from groups without open external browser.

 ###########